Marcus Robinson (American football)

-Marcus Antonio Robinson (born February 27, 1975) is an American former football player in the NFL, who played the position of wide receiver.
+Marcus Antonio Robinson (born February 27, 1975) is an American former professional football player in the National Football League (NFL), who played the position of wide receiver.

-He has played for the Chicago Bears, the Baltimore Ravens, and the Minnesota Vikings, as well as the Rhein Fire.
+He played for the Chicago Bears, Baltimore Ravens, and Minnesota Vikings, as well as the Rhein Fire.
 He founded the Marcus Robinson Foundation for underprivileged children.

 Early life

 Robinson was born in Fort Valley, Georgia and attended Peach County High School in Fort Valley, where he starred in football and track.
 In football, he won All-America and All-State honors as a wide receiver, free safety, and punter.
 In track, he won regional titles on the 100 and 200 meter dashes.

 College career

 Robinson played wide receiver at the University of South Carolina.

 Professional career

-Robinson was drafted by the Chicago Bears in the 4th round (108th overall) of the 1997 NFL Draft.
+Robinson was selected by the Chicago Bears in the fourth round (108th overall) of the 1997 NFL draft.
 He missed his rookie season with a thumb injury.
 In 1998, Robinson played with the Rhein Fire of NFL Europe during the NFL the offseason.
 He led the NFL Europe league in receiving yards, won the season MVP award, and won the championship at World Bowl '98.

 Robinson had a successful season in 1999 with the Bears, setting a team record with 1,400 receiving yards which stood until the record was broken by Brandon Marshall in 2012.

 Injuries forced him into a journeyman role for the rest of his career.